-Designed as a last hurrah for the current-generation sports car, the 911 Speedster is apparently based on the 911 GT3.
+Designed as a last hurrah for the current-generation sports car, the 911 Speedster is based on the 911 GT3 chassis.
 While much of the design carries over, the Speedster has a unique hood and eschews the GT3’s massive rear wing.

-If the GT3’s powertrain carries over, we can expect the model will have a naturally-aspirated 4.0-liter six-cylinder engine that produces 500 hp (372 kW) and 339 lb-ft (459 Nm) of torque.
-It enables the model to accelerate from 0-60 mph in as little as 3.2 seconds before hitting a top speed of up to 198 mph (318 km/h).
+If the concept’s GT-sourced powertrain carries over, we can expect the model to have a naturally-aspirated 4.0-liter six-cylinder engine that produces “more than” 500 hp (372 kW) and 339 lb-ft (459 Nm) of torque.
+It enables the coupe to accelerate from 0-60 mph in as little as 3.2 seconds before hitting a top speed of up to 198 mph (318 km/h).
 For the record, the previous 911 Speedster was based on the 911 GTS.

 When will we see it?